-The bore (the opening) is approximately four feet long and is open at both ends, allowing more than 60 percent of exams to be completed with the patient’s head outside the bore.
-This helps to ease claustrophobia, and the machine is able to capture high-field, quality diagnostic images.
-Open MRI accommodates patients of all sizes, including children and overweight or obese patients.
+The bore (the opening) is approximately four feet long and is open at both ends.
+This allows more than 60 percent of exams to be completed with the patient’s head outside the bore.
+The large opening helps ease claustrophobia while capturing high-field, quality diagnostic images.
+This MRI scanner accommodates patients of all sizes, including children and overweight or obese patients.